DanialArab/Transformers/README.md

 <a name="1"></a>
 ## Introduction

 Transformers have been proven to handle the sequence to sequence tasks particularly in NLP.
-Transformers, developed in 2017 by Vaswani et al., have become the backbone for many state-of-the-art models.
+Transformers, developed in 2017 by <a href="https://arxiv.org/abs/1706.03762">Vaswani et al.</a>, have become the backbone for many state-of-the-art models.
 Previously, sequential tasks were based on recurrent or convolutional layers.
 Self-attention mechanism is the most important part of transformers, which can process input data (which will be converted to embeddings) in parallel which in turn, allows more efficient and more scalable models.

 <a name="2"></b>
 ## Transformers architecture